Ultimate Guide to Windsor Essex

 Start today getting to know the city with a quick walking tour around Ford City.
 This self-guide tour allows you to explore the community that was once formed around the Canadian Ford Motor Company.
 From district murals, to iconic buildings, including several churches, you’ll immediately discover what this city is all about.

 Stop for a bite to eat at the fairly new Grand Cantina.
+(Editor’s Note: The Grand Cantina is temporarily closed and will re-open soon at their new location in Walkerville!)
 Not to be confused with a Mexican restaurant, the idea behind this hot-spot is to bring people together over delicious Mexican, Asian and even American food.
 This street-style cantina with mezcal and tequila bar is the perfect place to grab a quick bite as you’re walking around Ford City.
 From its loud music, flavourful cocktails and bold and bright décor, it’s an unexpected twist and a slightly less traditional way to enjoy foods and drinks you love.

 Across the street, you’ll find Michael Difazio Reclaim Artistry, where reclaim artist and owner Michael will take your own, unused and unwanted furniture and turn them into a work of art.
 He enjoys building pieces that you can enjoy and put your feet up on.
 He can take old and forgotten about materials and build something truly special and unique for you to cherish forever.